 Anxiety causes many symptoms that mimic those of illnesses, and one such symptom is a sore throat.
 Sore throats are usually a warning sign of an illness, which is why any and all sore throats should be checked out by a doctor just in case.
 But they may also be a secondary symptom of anxiety, and the natural reaction that people have to anxiety disorders.

 When you have a sore throat it can send your mind into a panic as you worry that you've caught some type of illness.
-If you have anxiety, these worries are even more common.
 But is your sore throat caused by anxiety?
-See a doctor, and fill out my free 7 minute anxiety test to learn more.
+See a doctor, and fill out my free 7 minute anxiety test to score your anxiety symptoms, and find anxiety relief solutions.

 Sore Throat is a Secondary Anxiety Symptom